MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/holographic-remoting-in-unity.md

 For best results, make sure your app properly sets the [focus point](focus-point-in-unity.md).
 This helps Holographic Remoting to adapt your scene to the latency of your wireless connection.

-## Holographic Remoting from a Unity Holographic Remoting remote application
+## Holographic Remoting from a remote application

 1. On the menu bar, select **Edit > Project Settings**.
 1. In the left-side column, select **XR plug-in Management**.